Top 100 Countries by Real Disposable Income per Capita, 2025

 World Bank – Global Database of Shared Prosperity.

-Data on income growth of the bottom 40 per cent of the
+Data on income growth of the bottom 40 per cent of the distribution, used to interpret how gains in disposable income are shared across households within countries.

 https://www.worldbank.org/en/topic/poverty/brief/global-database-of-shared-prosperity - Additional national statistical offices and central banks.
-For countries without full OECD or LIS coverage, national survey series on household income and expenditure are combined with PPP adjustments to approximate comparable 2025 levels.
+For entries without full OECD or LIS coverage, national survey series on household income and expenditure are combined with PPP adjustments to approximate comparable 2025 levels.

 All figures in the article are intended for analytical and educational purposes.
 For policy design or official benchmarking, readers should refer directly to the primary statistical sources and their latest releases.
+The table should be read as a broad comparative table, not as a formal OECD or World Bank ranking.